Linouth/ShockAudio/README.md

     - This needs to be implemented more (state change, save pos in info struct, etc.), but it is converted to the new system.
 - [ ] Convert tone source to the new system
-- [ ] Add a way to have multiple intputs/outputs
+- [ ] Add a way to have multiple inputs/outputs
     - Maybe a mux/demux audio\_element item?
+    - Many > one will just be the mixer (e.g. `mixer_add_element()`).
+    - One > Many has to be a new element type?
+This will be necessary if you want to send the data to multiple streams (e.g. i2s and tcp).
 - [ ] Convert mixer to the new system and add support for multiple input streams
 - [ ] Pass stream info (info struct) to next element in the line
+    - Done, except for:
     - Idea: have a 'paused' bool in the info struct, and send a notif. when this bool is changed.
 For simple elements, just pause the thread (inf wait for paused to toggle).
 For more complex, have a specific `_pause` cb function.
-    - The info struct should pass a pointer to the 'paused' bool, but info such as samplerate and bitrate should be copied as that can change per audio element.

 General:
 - [x] Sources should write directly to the context buffer, not first write to